 I don't like this ride and I want to get off, but is that ok?
 Can I do that?

 Yes, says Lara Eastburn of The Moonshine Marketeer, a great social media website.
-She wrote a fabulous article about stepping away from platforms that don't suit you.
+She wrote a fabulous article about stepping away from platforms that don't suit you, even when you run a business.
 It was the permission I needed and so I am doing it.

 I may occasionally interact on Facebook and Twitter, but I won't be hanging out there or trying to create pithy new content solely for the purpose of likes and shares.